A nonnegativity preserving scheme for the relaxed Cahn-Hilliard equation with single-well potential and degenerate mobility: Nonlinear CVFE scheme

-Approximation~\eqref{eq:mob-up-1D} is similar to the one used in~\cite{almeida_energy_2019} for the one-dimensional finite volume discretization of the Keller-Segel system.
-Indeed, in one dimension, our method reduces exactly to a finite volume method.
-However, in higher dimensions the computation presents some differences.
-Definition~\eqref{eq:mob-up-1D} in the finite element context is also close in spirit to the one proposed by Baba and Tabata in~\cite{baba_1981_upwindfe}, where the authors also used barycentric coordinates to define the basis functions.
-We remark that the coefficients $B^k_{ij}$ are constant and uniquely defined along each edge of the mesh.
-Since in the assembling procedure only two basis functions are considered for the calculation of \eqref{eq:definition-matrix-U}, this definition makes sense.
-Yet, this method is well suited for an assembling procedure and, as a result, is simpler to implement in already existing finite element software since it requires only the adaptation of the calculation of a non-constant matrix.
+The approximation~\eqref{eq:mob-up-1D} is similar to the one used in~\cite{almeida_energy_2019} for the one-dimensional finite volume discretization of the Keller-Segel system.
+Furthermore, our adaptation of the upwind method in the finite element context is also close in spirit to the one proposed by Baba and Tabata in~\cite{baba_1981_upwindfe}, where the authors also used barycentric coordinates to define the basis functions.
+We remark that the coefficients $\tilde B^\kk_{ij}$, $\hat B_{ij}^{\kk}$ and $\widehat{\left(B \psi^{''}_+ \right)}^\kk_{ij}$ are constant and uniquely defined along each edge of the mesh (\ie in the diamond cells).
+Yet, this method is well suited for a standard assembling procedure and, as a result, is simpler to implement in already existing finite element software since it requires only the adaptation of the calculation of a non-constant matrix.
 This method can also be adapted for the simulation of other advection-diffusion equations to preserve the nonnegativity of solutions.